-Our job is to provide you with the best retail stocks to buy for 2020 so you can add some premium retail stocks to your portfolio.
+Our job is to provide you with the best retail stocks to buy so you can add some premium retail stocks to your portfolio.

 Walmart, America's largest retailer, should benefit well from the upcoming holiday season.
 Shares are up as of late and the company continues to experience robust growth into its online grocery delivery business.
 US same store sales are steadly increasing as well, meaning Walmart is growing sales without having to open new stores.

 Can you guess the name of America's fastest growing retailer?.
 It's Dollar General and the stock is up 47% in 2019.
 US Same store sales remain robust plus the company returned $267 million in share repurchases and dividends in Q2 2019.
 Dollar General is the polar opposite of Walmart because they target rural communities with smaller populations across America.
 These communities get ignored by bigger chains like Walmart and the local customers become loyal to Dollar General.
 This stock is one of my favorite long term picks.